celestiaorg/celestia-node/docs/adr/adr-008-p2p-discovery.md

 	disc core.Discovery
 }

-// discoverer used to protect light nodes of being advertised as they support only peer discovery. type discoverer interface {
-    findPeers(ctx context.Context)
-}

 // limitedSet is a thread safe set of peers with given limit.
 // Inspired by libp2p peer.Set but extended with Remove method. type limitedSet struct {